-If a Senior Executive member decides that a successful illness, misadventure or appeal application requires the administration of an alternate task, the alternate task will be completed two weeks after the original due date where possible.
-The alternate date will be recorded in the DP diary and confirmed in writing on the upheld Illness, Misadventure and Appeal Form.
-Alternate tasks will be given priority during the Assessment Task Development Tool process.
+If a Senior Executive member determines that a successful Illness/Misadventure or Appeal application requires the administration of an alternate task, the new task will follow the Assessment Development Process.
+Alternate tasks will be given priority during the Assessment Task Development process.
+As far as is reasonably practical, the alternate task will be completed two weeks after the original due date.
+The alternate date will be recorded on the Sentral assessment calendar and be confirmed in writing on the upheld Illness/Misadventure and Appeal Form.